Heather McDonald

 Heather Ann McDonald (born June 14, 1970) is an American stand-up comedian, actress and author.
-Born and educated in Southern California, she is known for her appearances on the E! series Chelsea Lately.
+Born and raised in Southern California, she is known for her appearances on the E! series Chelsea Lately.
 She was one of the eight writers on the show and often participated in sketches and segments.
 McDonald also wrote and appeared in the show's spin-off, After Lately.
 She is the host of the pop culture podcast “Juicy Scoop with Heather McDonald.”
-Her first book, a 2010 memoir of her college years, made the Bestseller List of the New York Times.
+Her first book, a 2010 memoir of her college years, made the Bestseller List of The New York Times.

 Early life

 McDonald was born in 1970 in the San Fernando Valley, to real estate agent parents.
 She is of three quarters Irish and one quarter French-Canadian descent.
 She and her brothers and sisters were raised Catholic and attended private Catholic schools.
 After high school, McDonald attended the University of Southern California (USC), where she was a member of the Gamma Phi Beta sorority.

 After graduating from USC, McDonald began to take theatre classes at The Groundlings.
 During her time there, McDonald performed improvisational shows and sketch comedy at the Groundlings Theatre.
 At the same time, McDonald became a licensed realtor like her parents.